Can diet affect hearing? If so, which foods are best for maintaining healthy hearing?

-In a recent paper, Spankovich and Le Prell (2013) reported on the emergence of a significant relationship between intake of dietary nutrients and susceptibility to acquired hearing loss.
+Diet can affect hearing according to a recent paper by Spankovich and Le Prell (2013).
+They reported on the emergence of a significant relationship between intake of dietary nutrients and susceptibility to acquired hearing loss.
 After controlling for age, race/ethnicity, sex, education, diabetes, and noise exposure, they found that those with higher dietary quality had better high-frequency hearing than those with poorer quality diets.

 At Marin Hearing Center, we believe in improving patient care by considering the whole person, not just the ears!

 We recommend the following: